Purba Medinipur district: Assembly Constituencies

 Purba Medinipur contains 16 assembly constituencies, equally divided between two Lok Sabha constituencies Tamluk and Kanthi.
 The MP for Tamluk is Dibyendu Adhikari (AITC) while the MP for Kanthi is Sisir Adhikari (BJP).
 These are members of the Adhikari family which has dominated politics in the district whose prominent member has been Suvendu Adhikari, now Leader of Opposition in the West Bengal Legislative Assembly.

 Demographics

-According to the 2011 census Purba Medinipur district has a population of 5,095,875, roughly equal to the United Arab Emirates or the US state of Colorado.
+According to the 2011 census East Midnapore district has a population of 5,095,875, roughly equal to the United Arab Emirates or the US state of Colorado.
 This gives it a ranking of 20th in India (out of a total of 640).
 The district has a population density of 1076 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 15.32%.
-Purba Medinipur has a sex ratio of 936 females for every 1000 males, and a literacy rate of 88.60%.
-Scheduled Castes made up 14.63% of the district's population.
+East Midnapore has a sex ratio of 936 females for every 1000 males, and a literacy rate of 88.60%.
+11.63% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 14.63% and 0.55% of the population respectively.